Endoscopic Retrograde Cholangiopancreatography (ERCP)

 ERCP and stent replacement

-If the X-rays show a blockage in the bile or pancreatic duct, the doctor may place a small plastic or metal tube (stent) into the duct.
+If the X-rays show a blockage in the bile duct, or if doctor is unable to clear the duct of the stones, the doctor may place a small plastic or metal tube (stent) into the duct.
 This allows bile to drain into the intestine again.
 If you have had jaundice, this will relieve the jaundice and your itching.
-Plastic tubes can be removed or replaced at a later date if necessary.
+Plastic tubes can be removed or replaced at a later date if necessary through a similar procedure.

 Why do I need an ERCP?